A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Application to advection-diffusion equation

 \subsection{Gate complexity}

-We consider the ITE operator $e^{-T H_N}$, where $T>0$ is a given target time.
-If we directly use the alternative approximate PITE circuit, then we need to know at least a lower bound of the eigenvalues of $H_N$, and give an implementation of the RTE operator $U_{\text{RTE}}(\sqrt{2\Delta\tau H_N})$, which is not easy since the operator $H_N$ is not diagonal.
-Here, we choose $K\in \mathbb{N}$ and $\Delta\tau = T/K$, and we apply the first-order Suzuki-Trotter formula, for simplicity, to obtain
+We consider the ITE operator $\mathrm{exp}\left(-T H_N\right)$, where $T>0$ is a given target time.
+If we directly use the AAPITE circuit, then we need to know at least a lower bound of the eigenvalues of $H_N$, and give an implementation of the RTE operator $U_{\text{RTE}}(\sqrt{2\Delta\tau H_N})$, which can be inefficient as the operator $H_N$ is not diagonal (even not sparse).
+Although one can use the idea of diagonalization in \cite{An.2023}, the computational cost of the diagonalization itself can be more expensive than the PDE solver unless we have already known analytically the precise spectral information of the operator.
+To fit with the needs in practical applications, we avoid using the precise spectral information by introducing some approximations.
+Here, we choose $K\in \mathbb{N}$, $\Delta\tau = T/K$, and denote $V_0 := \min_{\mathbf{x}\in [0,L]^d} V(\mathbf{x})$.
+The first-order Suzuki-Trotter formula yields